 - Volunteering at a hospital or health care facility

 These ideas barely scratch the surface!
-If you are in Australia, you can visit https://www.volunteer.com.au for more information about volunteering opportunities in your area.
+If you're in Australia, you can visit https://www.volunteer.com.au for more information about volunteering opportunities in your area.

 2. TAKE UP A Second Job

 If you like the idea of making a little extra cash, you might look at the option of taking on a second job.
-Retail is often a good choice as working hours usually extend past the traditional 9 to 5, meaning that you can pick up shifts at night or on weekends.
-There are of course other options that might be closer aligned with your professional skill-set or career aspirations.
+Hospitality or retail are often good choices as working hours extend past the traditional 9 to 5.
+This means that you can pick up shifts at night or on weekends.
+There are of course other options that might be closer aligned with your professional skillset or career aspirations.

 One thing to keep in mind with all side projects, but particularly in relation to taking a side job, is that you will need to ensure that there is no conflict of interest with your primary employer.
-Most employers will require you to have your secondary employment "approved" by your Human Resources Department to ensure that any potential risk is mitigated.
-I am not telling you this to turn you off the idea though; it is just wise to be prepared.
+Most employers will require you to have your secondary employment "approved" by your Human Resources Department.
+This is to ensure that any potential risk is mitigated.
+I'm not telling you this to turn you off the idea though.
+It's just wise to be prepared.

-Study is brilliant as a side project as it allows you to continue learning, whether in your current field, or in an area where you see yourself working in the future.
+Study is brilliant as a side project as it allows you to continue learning.
+This could be in your current field, or in an area you see yourself working in the future.
 Keep in mind that study doesn't necessarily have to be formal, like a certificate, diploma or degree.
 You might choose to take an online course, night class or self-study.

 If you aren't sure which direction to head in, consider the following factors: